rda0/ansible-role-network/README.markdown

 ### interface naming

-Link files may be generated to override the default naming scheme for interface names.
+Link files may be generated to override the default naming for interfaces.
 Use the variable `network_systemd_link` to generate link files for custom interface naming.
 Any changes to link files will update the initramfs and require a system reboot.
 Use this feature with care!